cendyne/media-server/README.md

 24. No longer rely upon public path on object
 24. Create virtual object for content hash
 25. Create virtual object for object if path is set
+26. Upsert should update content encoding
+27. Upsert should update content type

 ## Next things to do